carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 - **Installation Methods**: indicates a procedure o **Plan** which contains instructions as **Steps** for installing a research software that must be performed in a precise order and under specific conditions.
 In context of the study, there four general different methods (see below).

-**`p-plan:Plan`**: a sequence/collection of instatiated **Step(s)** that a machine executes to fulfil its objective in installation.
+- **`Plan`**: a sequence/collection of instatiated **Step(s)** that a machine executes to fulfil its objective in installation.
 A installation Method (similar to installation procedure or option) is an instance of the `Plan`.
 A installation method is an instance of the **Plan** concept.
 In our study, a README can describe one, or more Plans.
 We define four general `p-plan:Plan`:

 | Plan | Name  | README text |
 | ----- | ----------------- | ---------------------- |